-I needed to accept that.
-I had a limitation, same as many people the world over and it was down to me to do all I could to make the best of the hand I’d been dealt.
+I had a limitation, just as many people the world over do too, and it was down to me to do all I could to make the best of the hand I’d been dealt.

 I’ve seen and experienced just how vital having a positive attitude is and how far it can take you.

-Which has been a big relief both mentally and financially.
+And this has been a big relief both mentally and financially.